-Knowing how to carve a turkey can be as or more intimidating than roasting it!
+Knowing how to carve a turkey can be as (or more) intimidating than roasting it!
 But if you know a few simple points, like where to start and exactly which places to cut, it’s actually quite easy.
 Thanks to my foolproof guide, you can expertly carve a Thanksgiving turkey, whether it’s your first or 50th time.

 All you need is a handful of common kitchen tools, paper or kitchen towels, and a willingness to dive in!
 You’ll have a beautiful turkey platter in just a handful of easy steps, leaving you time and energy to enjoy your meal with family and friends!
-For more helpful Thanksgiving turkey recipes, check out my easy guide for how to cook a turkey, a simple recipe for turkey brine, and a delicious turkey seasoning.

 Carving board — use a large cutting board (big enough to fit your whole turkey on), ideally one with grooves along the edges to catch excess juices from the turkey.